MuchoLucho/mender-docs/01.Get-started/05.Monitor/docs.md

 ## Prerequisites

-To follow this tutorial, you will need to [install the Monitor Add-on on your device](../../09.Add-ons/20.Monitor/10.Installation/docs.md).
-If you have followed the [get started tutorial to prepare your device](../01.Preparation/docs.md), the Monitor Add-on should already be installed.
+To follow this tutorial and perform the examples, you will need to [install the Monitor Add-on](../../09.Add-ons/20.Monitor/10.Installation/docs.md) and the [Demo monitors package](../../10.Downloads/docs.md#demo-monitors) on your device.
+If you have followed the [get started tutorial](../01.Preparation/docs.md) to prepare your device, the Monitor Add-on and Demo monitors package should already be installed.

+> To quickly verify the required dependencies are installed on your device, run
+> the following commands:
+>
+> ```bash
+> mender --version && \
+>   docker --version && \
+>   mender-monitorctl --version
+> ```
+> To check if the example monitoring subsystem and demo check definitions are installed.
+> For monitoring subsystems the run following command:
+>
+>```bash
+> ls -lAh /etc/mender-monitor/monitor.d | grep -v '^d'
+> -rwxr-xr-x 1 root root 2669 Aug 17 20:09 connectivity.sh
+> -rwxr-xr-x 1 root root 2298 Mar 10 09:37 dbus.sh
+> -rwxr-xr-x 1 root root 2498 Aug 18 01:14 diskusage.sh
+> -rwxr-xr-x 1 root root 3738 Mar 10 09:37 log.sh
+> -rwxr-xr-x 1 root root 3016 Mar 10 09:37 service.sh
+>```
+>
+> For the check definitions, run following command:
+>
+>```bash
+> ls -lAh /etc/mender-monitor/monitor.d/available/ | grep -v '^d'
+> -rwxr-xr-x 1 root root 176 Aug 17 20:09 connectivity_example.sh
+> -rwxr-xr-x 1 root root 173 Aug 18 01:14 diskusage_root_space.sh
+> -rwxr-xr-x 1 root root 201 Aug 17 20:09 log_mender_client.sh
+> -rwxr-xr-x 1 root root 203 Aug 17 20:09 log_mender_connect.sh
+> -rwxr-xr-x 1 root root 297 Aug 17 20:09 log_usb_disconnect.sh
+> -rw-r--r-- 1 root root  43 Jun 20 20:06 service_cron.sh
+>```

+!!!!!
+The `docker --version` line above is only necesary if you want to test !!!!! the _Docker container restart_ example below.
+If the Docker Engine is missing, you !!!!! can get it by following [Docker's official guide](https://docs.docker.com/engine/install/?target=_blank).

-### Demo alerts
+## Demo alerts

- A set of Alerts to demo key use cases is provided out of the box with the Mender Monitor Add-on.
+The Mender Monitor Add-on includes a collection of Demo Alerts designed to showcase essential use cases, available through the [Demo monitors package](../../10.Downloads/docs.md#demo-monitors) (Debian package) or in the `examples` directory in case of the [Yocto package](../../05.Operating-System-updates-Yocto-Project/05.Customize-Mender/docs.md#monitor).
 This is meant as a starting point to try it out.
-You can also [customize and define your own alerts](../../09.Add-ons/20.Monitor/20.Monitoring-subsystems/docs.md) once you are ready.
+You can also customize and define your own [monitoring subsystem](../../09.Add-ons/20.Monitor/20.Monitoring-subsystems/docs.md) once you are ready.

 Email notifications are automatically generated in addition to UI notifications shown in the screenshots below.
 While going through the examples in this tutorial, watch the email inbox of your Mender user to see that you get notified about Alerts triggered and cleared on the device.
+For information on restoring manually the alert level, please refer to [Alert cleaning](../../09.Add-ons/20.Monitor/20.Monitoring-subsystems/docs.md#alert-cleaning).

-!!!
-Note: In the default configuration mender-monitorctl command requires !!! read-write access to the /etc/mender-monitor directory, which on most systems !!! means the need to switch to super user, or run with sudo.
+!!
+The default configuration for `mender-monitorctl` command requires !! read-write access to the `/etc/mender-monitor` directory, which on most systems !! means the need to switch to super user, or run with `sudo`.

+!!
+For read-only filesystem, it is essential to establish a symbolic link !! to a writable directory.
+This symlink is required for the purpose of !! creating, modifying, and enabling alert check.

-#### USB disconnect
+### USB disconnect

 Peripherals such as keypads and displays are in many cases required to be connected in order for an IoT product to function properly.
 This demo Alert shows how to detect that a USB-connected peripheral gets disconnected.

-First enable the alert through running:
+First, verify an USB peripheral (e.g thumbdrive or mouse) is connected to the device.
+Then, enable the `log` check called `usb_disconnect` by running the following command:

 ```bash
 sudo mender-monitorctl enable log usb_disconnect
 ```

+The `log` monitoring subsystem will detect (using the check definition) occurrences of USB disconnection events within the `/var/log/kern.log` log file.

-Now remove a USB device from the device (you can insert it first, e.g. a thumbdrive or mouse, if you don't have any USB devices inserted).
-Once you remove the USB device, the log subsystem triggers an alert which you can inspect in the device details in the Mender UI:
+Now proceed and disconnect the USB peripheral from the device.
+Once you remove the USB peripheral, the log monitoring subsystem triggers an alert which you can inspect in the device details in the Mender UI:

 ![Connectivity alarm OK](log-usb-alarm.png)

+!!!!!
+Note: This alert will remain unless a manual [alert cleaning](../../09.Add-ons/20.Monitor/20.Monitoring-subsystems/docs.md#alert-cleaning) is performed.

-#### Disk usage
+### Disk usage

-If key device resources such as disk space runs out, e.g. due to ever-growing log files, the product will typically stop functioning properly.
-It is therefore good practice to enable a disk space Alert to detect high disk space usage and remediate it before it causes any downtime.
+Running low on key device resources like disk space, often due to growing log files, can disrupt the product's functionality.
+To prevent this, it's advisable to enable disk space Alerts.
+These alerts identify high disk usage, allowing timely action to avoid downtime.

-First enable the diskusage alert for the root space partition.
+First, enable the `diskusage` check for the root space partition called `root_space` by running the following command:

 ```bash
 sudo mender-monitorctl enable diskusage root_space